Ever wondered if you can scruff a rabbit?

 Bunnies easily get scared when they notice unusual movement and sound around them.

-We advise you to speak to your bunnies in a calm, gentle voice to help them feel more comfortable.
+We advise you to speak to your bunnies calmly and gently to help them feel more comfortable.

-Providing treats like nectarines, pasta, dried fruits, etc. to your rabbits is effective in avoiding scaring your rabbits when picking them up.
+Providing treats like nectarines, pasta, dried fruits, etc., to your rabbits effectively avoids scaring your rabbits when picking them up.

 Approach your rabbits from the side, using a gentle and supportive approach.